GhassenBoukhris66/sre-test/README.md

 To make terraform code work you should update the terraform.tfvars file with the appropriate input as described in terraform/vars.tf file

-To store tfstate in s3 backend you need to uncoment the terraform block in provider.tf and bucket_backend and s3_key_backend variables in terraform.tfvars
+To store tfstate in s3 backend you need to uncoment the terraform block in provider.tf and enter bucket_backend name

+## Result/output:

+After finishing executing, terraform will return the api url as output, you can use the url to make post requests